Varanasi City – Spiritual Capital of India

 Varanasi City Sacred Place for Hindus

-Hindus belief on Varanasi Temple:
+Hindus’ belief in Varanasi Temple:

 Varanasi History